 Meerut Metro

-The Meerut Metro Project has been under consideration since 2016, when Rail India Technical and Economic Services (RITES) prepared a detailed project report and submitted it to the state government.
+The Meerut Metro Project was under consideration since 2016, when Rail India Technical and Economic Services (RITES) prepared a detailed project report and submitted it to the state government.
 PM Narendra Modi laid the foundation stone for the Meerut Metro Project on 8 March 2019, along with the RRTS.

-Construction of the project began in June 2019 and was initially scheduled for completion by October 2025.
-However, due to pending construction work at some stations.
-The new expected completion date is October 2025, and it is hoped that by then, the people of Meerut will finally be able to benefit from the Meerut Metro.
+Construction of the project began in June 2019 and was initially scheduled for completion by June 2025.
+However, due to pending work at a few locations, the project could not be completed on time.
+Subsequently, on 22 February 2026, Hon’ble Prime Minister Narendra Modi inaugurated the Meerut Metro from Shatabdi Nagar Namo Bharat Station.
+The stretch from Meerut South Namo Bharat Station to Modipuram Namo Bharat Station is now open to the general public, while construction work at Modipuram Depot is still underway.
 Following the merger of Meerut Metro with RRTS, the National Capital Region Transport Corporation (NCRTC) now owns the metro and its trains.

 Meerut Metro Train Project